sanjayypatel/portfolio-kami/_portfolio/wikipocket.md

 Wiki Pocket was developed as part of the [Bloc](https://bloc.io) Ruby on Rails training.
 It provides users the ability to create Markdown wikis and to share wikis with collaborators.

+---

 ## Challenge

 Developing Wiki Pocket presented me with a new challenge in web application development - integrating third party APIs.

-Since Wiki Pocket's primary function was to facilitate wiki creation, I designed a user experience that leverages the dynamic bookmarking of [Pocket](http://getpocket.com) to easily create new Wikis.

-Pocket is a platform for saving links for later consumption while browsing on a desktop or mobile device.
+[Pocket](http://getpocket.com) is a platform for saving links for later consumption while browsing on a desktop or mobile device.
 It even integrates with many common apps such as Twitter and Facebook.

-The ability to generate wikis easily from links saved to a user's Pocket account would open up Wiki Pocket to a multitude of information sources that spans all of a user's online activity.
+Since Wiki Pocket's primary function was to facilitate wiki creation, I designed a user experience that leverages the dynamic bookmarking of Pocket to easily create new Wikis in three easy steps

+1. A user finds an interesting link and saves it to Pocket.
+2. The user searches for the link in Wiki Pocket, which is connected to their Pocket account.
+3. The user creates a new wiki based on the saved link with a single button click.

+---

 ## Solution